The complete guide to online reputation management SEO: How reviews, local search, and customer feedback shape your visibility

 When customers leave positive reviews or interact with your listing, they’re helping boost your visibility.
 Strong reputation management SEO gives Google multiple reasons to prioritize your business in local search results.

-Why are reviews one of the most powerful tools in online reputation management SEO?
+Why are reviews critical for online reputation management SEO?

 Reviews sit at the center of online reputation management SEO because they speak to both of your most important audiences: people and search engines.